hamedasgari20/Python-Django-FastAPI-advanced-topics/README.md

         fields = ['name', 'min_price', 'max_price']
 ```

-This defines custom filters that filter on the price field of the Product model.
-The min_price filter filters on products with a price greater than or equal to the provided value, and the max_price filter filters on products with a price less than or equal to the provided value.
+This defines custom filters that filter on the **price** field of the Product model.
+The **min_price** filter filters on products with a price greater than or equal to the provided value, and the max_price filter filters on products with a price less than or equal to the provided value.
+Instead of using FilterSets, you can directly use the Django ORM filters to perform filtering on your querysets.
+Django ORM provides a wide range of filter options such as exact match, case-insensitive match, range filters, and more.
+You can chain multiple filters together to create complex queries.